konomu/lagrange-personal/_posts/2024-08-24-wa-ga-subordination.md

 |Weak Subordination | The subordinate clause functions like a separate sentence, but still makes up one sentence with the main clause.
 It can contain a subject or a topic.
 Rules for choosing between は/が are generally the same as those for the main clause. |
 |Quotative | The subordinate clause is a quote.
 It can contain a subject or a topic.
 Rules for choosing between は/が are generally the same as those for the main clause.|

 We can usually figure out a subordinate clause's level of subordination by looking at how it ends.
-The chart below gives common examples of subordinate clauses, as well as its level of subordination and whether that clause is able to contain subject-marking が and topic-marking は.
+The chart below gives common examples of subordinate clauses, as well as their level of subordination and whether that clause is able to contain subject-marking が and topic-marking は.

 <table class="tg" style="overflow-x: auto; width: 100%">
     <colgroup>